MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 Make sure the display isn't scaling the incoming data, many can show 100kmh as 102, 102 and so on by a scaling setting in their settings menu.
 Just set 100 to show 100.
 Otherwise it'll not show the correct gear.

 2.
 To show mph instead of kmh enable this with the define in the source code.
-Then set the OBD HUD display __to show kmh__.
+Then set the OBD HUD __to display kmh__.

 3.
 Don't forget to set the DC-DC converter output to 5 volts!